ionide/ionide-vscode-fsharp/CONTRIBUTING.md

 If `dotnet restore` gives the error `error MSB4126: The specified solution configuration "Debug|x64" is invalid`, there's a good chance you have the `Platform` environment variable set to "x64".
 Unset the variable and try the restore command again.

-If `./build.sh` gives errors, you may need to run `./build.sh Build` one time.
+If `./build.sh` gives errors, you may need to run `./build.sh -t Build` one time.

 Everything is done via `build.cmd` \ `build.sh`.

-- `build Build` does a full-build, including package installation and copying some necessary files.<br/>
+- `build -t Build` does a full-build, including package installation and copying some necessary files.<br/>
   It should always be done at least once after any clone/pull.
 - If a git dependency fails to build paket won't re-do it you can run their build scripts manually:
   - In `paket-files\github.com\fsharp\FsAutoComplete` run `build LocalRelease`